jonasrk/spock/ReadMe.md

 4. In your browser go to localhost:8080/bot .

-5. Play araund with x+, x-, z+, z-, draw chunk, draw chunk continously and stop drawing chunk continously .
+5. Play around with x+, x-, z+, z-, draw chunk, draw chunk continously and stop drawing chunk continously .

 6. To properly shut down the bot, press "kill bot"-button on the webinterface.